-- 1.2 Formulation of problem - This study focuses on estimating oxygen fluxes under a set - 2 of field conditions that do not occur in the atmosphere, but are very common under water - 3 at shallow-water sites.
-Here, surface gravity waves can cause oscillatory motion throughout - 4 the water column to the benthic surface, and give rise to a unique set of challenges when - 5 eddy fluxes are extracted.
-Some of these challenges are directly linked to limitations of the - 6 eddy covariance instrumentation available today.
-Although fast-responding oxygen sensors - 7 are used in eddy covariance measurements, their speed is still limited relative to the - 8 velocity sensor (e.g. a Vector Acoustic Doppler Velocimeter (ADV) from Nortek AS).
-Clark- - 9 type oxygen microelectrodes used for eddy covariance typically have response times ($t{90\%}$) - of 0.2 to 0.5 s (Berg et al. 2003; Attard et al. 2015; Donis et al. 2015).
-Newer optical sensors - that have been developed in recent years have comparable or somewhat longer response - times of 0.2 to 0.8 s (Chipman et al. 2012; Murniati et al. 2015; Berg et al. in press).
-This - means that the time series of the two key variables from which eddy fluxes are derived, the - vertical velocity and oxygen concentration, are never perfectly aligned in time.
-Also, - because the ADV derives its data from acoustic backscatter of suspended particles moving - 16 through its \sim 2 cm3 measuring volume, the oxygen sensor must be positioned outside of - 17 this volume to avoid disturbing the velocity measurements.
-Depending on the - 18 instantaneous flow direction and magnitude, this physical separation can increase or - 19 decrease the time lag between the two time series. - 20 1.3 Traditional time lag correction For measurements in unidirectional flows with thin - fast-responding Clark-type microelectrodes ($t{90\%}$ < 0.3 s) that can be positioned at the edge - of the ADV's measuring volume, the temporal misalignment usually has insignificant effects - on the flux estimate (Berg et al. 2013).
-Inspection of the cumulative co-spectrum between - 24 the vertical velocity and the oxygen concentration can confirm or reject this on a case-by- - 25 case basis.
-Specifically, a correction is unnecessary in the absence of a local extremum in - the co-spectrum near 1 Hz (Berg et al. 2013).
-In situations when the misalignment does - 27 affect the calculated eddy flux, a straight-forward correction has been adapted from - atmospheric boundary layer research, in which the oxygen data are successively shifted in - 29 time relative to the velocity data in order to find the maximum numeric flux, or cross-
+1.2 Formulation of problem

+This study focuses on estimating oxygen fluxes under a set of field conditions that do not occur in the atmosphere but are very common under water at shallow-water sites.
+Here, surface gravity waves can cause oscillatory motion throughout the water column to the benthic surface and give rise to a unique set of challenges when eddy fluxes are extracted.
+Some of these challenges are directly linked to limitations of the eddy covariance instrumentation available today.

+Although fast-responding oxygen sensors are used in eddy covariance measurements, their speed is still limited relative to the velocity sensor (e.g., a Vector acoustic Doppler velocimeter (ADV) from Nortek AS).
+Clark-type oxygen microelectrodes used for eddy covariance typically have response times $(t{90\%})$ of 0.2 to 0.5 s (Berg et al., 2003; Attard et al., 2015; Donis et al., 2015).
+Newer optical sensors that have been developed in recent years have comparable or somewhat longer response times of 0.2 to 0.8 s (Chipman et al., 2012; Murniati et al., 2015; Berg et al., 2015).
+This means that the time series of the two key variables from which eddy fluxes are derived, the vertical velocity and oxygen concentration, are never perfectly aligned in time.
+Also, because the ADV derives its data from acoustic backscatter of suspended particles moving through its $\sim 2 \,\mathrm{cm}^3$ measuring volume, the oxygen sensor must be positioned outside of this volume to avoid disturbing the velocity measurements.
+Depending on the instantaneous flow direction and magnitude, this physical separation can increase or decrease the time lag between the two time series.

+1.3 Traditional time lag correction

+For measurements in unidirectional flows with thin fastresponding Clark-type microelectrodes ($t{90\%} < 0.3$ s) that can be positioned at the edge of the ADV's measuring volume, the temporal misalignment usually has insignificant effects on the flux estimate (Berg et al., 2013).
+Inspection of the cumulative co-spectrum between the vertical velocity and the oxygen concentration can confirm or reject this on a caseby-case basis.
+Specifically, a correction is unnecessary in the absence of a local extremum in the co-spectrum near 1 Hz (Berg et al., 2013).
+In situations when the misalignment does affect the calculated eddy flux, a straightforward correction has been adapted from atmospheric boundary layer research, in which the oxygen data are successively shifted in time relative to the velocity data in order to find the maximum numeric flux, or cross-correlation (Fan et al., 1990; McGinnis et al., 2008; Lorrai et al., 2010).
+Figure 1 shows an example of this correction applied to data measured in a river with a unidirectional flow of $\sim 16 \,\mathrm{cm}\,\mathrm{s}^{-1}$ and using a new dual oxygen-temperature sensor.
+This sensor has a 1 cm tip diameter and a response time $(t{90\%})$ for oxygen of 0.51 s, which was measured by inserting it from air into a water bath (Berg et al., 2015).
+The center of the sensor was positioned \sim 2.5 cm downstream from the center of the ADV's measuring volume.